Beyond the Valley of the Dolls Blu-ray Movie

 2. Harrison Page and Marcia McBroom

-In one of the archival featurettes included on this release the late editor Dann Cahn discusses in great detail his work with Russ Meyer and he says the following: "Russ went from making nuts and bolts to tits and ass.
+In one of the archival featurettes included on this release, the late editor Dann Cahn discusses in great detail his work with Russ Meyer and states: "Russ went from making nuts and bolts to tits and ass.
 And, it's funny, but he knew how to photograph screws."
 It is true, and this is the biggest reason why Meyer's films will never be forgotten.
 Criterion's technical presentation of Beyond the Valley of the Dolls is very good.
 As usual, the upcoming Blu-ray release also offers an excellent selection of informative supplemental features.
 HIGHLY RECOMMENDED.